gohugoio/hugoDocs/content/en/content-management/front-matter.md

 : an array of paths to audio files related to the page; used by the `opengraph` [internal template](/templates/internal) to populate `og:audio`.

 date
 : the datetime at which the content was created; note this value is auto-populated according to Hugo's built-in [archetype][].
+This can be set to an [ISO 8601] datetime string to include the time, i.e. `2019-03-24T13:34:02`.

 description
 : the description for the content.